By: Editorial Team | Posted: December 31, 2015 | Updated: December 20, 2023

 It’s worth highlighting this aspect, because it is not well understood or much discussed, but is very relevant to this comparison article.

 Most of the medical alert vendors you will find on the internet acquire the products from third party OEMs (original equipment manufacturers) and rebrand them and sell them.
 This means that you can often find the exact same basic product, sold by two different vendors under different product names.
 This is confusing.

 Note that Philips Lifeline and GreatCall develop and distribute their own products, and operate their own monitoring call centers.

 MobileHelp develops and distributes its own products, but also resells them through other medical alert companies.

 And companies like Medical Guardian, Bay Alarm, and LifeFone focus on customer service and support, and distribute products made by other companies (such as MobileHelp and Freeus).
 Note that there are other medical alert distributors that also sell rebranded versions of the MobileHelp and Freeus products mentioned here.
 If you come across those, and are considering them, you may find a review of them using our selection tool.

 All of these products are designed to “work anywhere” (at least anywhere there is cell service).
 All involve some type of “wearable” that you carry with you at all times.
 When you activate the alert (or the built in fall detector in some cases activates the alert), a person in a call center responds and helps you (calling 911 if need be).
 And in each case, that responder can talk directly to you through the wearable and you can talk back to them.

 All of these products communicate to the responder via the cellular network.
 The hardware products all include the components to do this in the product itself, and they do NOT use your cell phone or your cell minutes, or require you to worry about the cellular connection.
-The "Apps" run on your smartphone, and use your cellular carrier.

 The obvious differences between these products are: